SenseNet/docs.sensenet.com/content/concepts/basics/07-settings.md

 metaDescription: "sensenet Settings"
 ---

-Sensenet has a number of modules and features that provide a way to customize their behavior by offering settings.
+**sensenet** has a number of modules and features that provide a way to customize their behavior by offering settings.
 It is an essential part of any application: how it stores and handles settings.
 Keeping this in mind, we wanted to provide a framework that is easy to use and customize, enabling developers to make custom modules that are more flexible and easier to configure.

 ![Setup dashboard](../../guides/img/setup-dashboard.png "Setup dashboard on the admin surface")

 # Settings is a content too
 In sensenet, settings are stored as content in the content repository.
 The advantage of this is that changing a setting does not involve site restart, and values can be managed in one central place.

 Another advantage of storing settings as content is that you are able to provide a rich UI for administrators to manage them.
-Settings are actually json files, so it is easy to build a dedicated UI for creating or editing settings in your app, or simply updating them using OData.
+Settings are actually JSON files, so it is easy to build a dedicated UI for creating or editing settings in your app, or simply updating them using OData.

 # Local and global settings
 Settings in sensenet can be either global or local.